SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 *Research work in "Wireless and Mobile Networking Laboratory", 2019*

 In this work, I mathematically formulated the information dissemination process through interaction on social media.
-Then, I proposed a heuristic algorithm that utilizes social information and dissemination state in the community to determine collaborative caching decision among edge servers with an aim to optimize users' QoE.
+Then, I developed a heuristic algorithm that utilizes social information and dissemination state in the community to determine collaborative caching decision among edge servers with an aim to optimize users' QoE.

 ### Demo of key concept: